What Does A Tight End Do In Football? Explained

 Blocking Tight Ends

 The first and most common type of tight end is the blocking tight end.
 This player is common in power schemes and short-yardage situations.
 Coaches will often use blocking tight ends to get another blocker on the field.
+They are an extension of the offensive line.

 Blocking tight ends are often bigger, stalkier players who don’t necessarily move that well, but they block very well.
 These players are often included in running sets where they need extra support to block defensive ends or linebackers.

-Pass-Catching Tight Ends
+Pass Catching Tight Ends

 Pass-catching tight ends lean more toward the athletic, pass-catching skill set than the run blocking skill set.
 That is not to say they can’t block.
 Those three players named above are extremely good at blocking.